 The yogurt aisle is probably one of the most confusing sections in the grocery store.
-From low-fat to high-fat, Greek to Balkan and probiotic to protein, there are often about 100 different options to chose from so it’s no wonder things can get confusing.
+From low-fat to high-fat, Greek to Balkan, and probiotic to protein, there are often about 100 different options to choose from so it’s no wonder things can get confusing.
 However, when you break it all down, I promise the yogurt section is not as complicated as it seems.
 So here is a guide to buying healthy yogurt so you know exactly what to look for and why.

 What is Real Yogurt?

 First things first, we need to understand what yogurt actually is, specifically real yogurt.
 Yogurt is made by fermenting milk with bacterial culture.
 Traditionally, this was done to help extend the lifetime of the milk, improve digestibility and ensure it was not prone to bacterial contamination.
-The ingredients required to make yogurt are milk, bacterial culture and nothing else.
+The ingredients required to make yogurt are milk, bacterial culture, and nothing else.
 The label on a real yogurt container should list only two or three ingredients: milk or cream, or a combination of milk and cream and live cultures.

 The Benefits of Real Yogurt